 Start your answer with a summary of some of the key strengths that you have already shared.
 This will help the interviewer remember why you are a strong candidate for the position.

-After you summarize your qualifications, then add one or two items from your list that haven't been covered.
+After you summarize your qualifications, add one or two items from your list that haven't been covered.
 These can be skills or abilities you have not yet mentioned, or experiences you have had that highlight something valuable and new to the conversation.

 Make sure whatever you mention is relevant to the position.
 The more closely your credentials match the job requirements, the better your chances of getting an offer.

 If there is time, mention a particular example of a time you demonstrated this quality or trait that you aim to highlight.
 If possible, explain how this quality helped add value to another company.
 After you have done this, emphasize once more your strong interest in the job and in working for the organization.